LuisLaraP/tonali-os/README.md

 	cd tonali-os
 	./install.sh

+The installation script will first install the packages contained in `pacman_packages.txt` using pacman, skipping those already installed.
+You can modify this file to add packages you want.
+Removing packages is not recommended.

+The next step is to create the main user.
+The script will ask for the main user name and create it or adjust its configuration if it already exists.
+If the user is created, you will be asked to set a password for it.

-The script will ask for some information and complete the installation.
-After it completes, reboot to see the changes:
+After installation completes, reboot to see the changes:

 	reboot